Some organizations do it well, but many find it a challenge.

 There is the full spectrum, ranging from having no metrics at all, to a monthly ritual of preparing a HUGE report deck (that unfortunately often just gets ignored).
 Likewise some metrics can be manipulated or played, disguising the real situation.
 It's quite a conundrum.... but we are here to help.

 In this article we're going to specifically focus on incident management metrics, outlining a framework to select them as well as some of our personal favorites.
-While there are many areas of IT service management (ITSM) or Enterprise Service Management (ESM), this is a great starting point because it's relevant to every organisation and you can see the results of your effort in a relatively short time-frame.
+While there are many areas of IT service management (ITSM) or Enterprise Service Management (ESM), this is a great starting point because it's relevant to every organization and you can see the results of your effort in a relatively short time-frame.
 So here we go!

 Great Guidelines for choosing Metrics and KPIs

 - Make them Actionable: Your metrics should tell a story, allowing you to understand what is happening and consequently take action.
 The trick is to ask yourself "If this metric changes would I take action, and if so, where would I take it?".
 It is a good exercise to record these answers and review them with a colleague for confirmation.

 - Target Improvements: Choose a small set of metrics (say 4-5) that specifically target areas you think you need to improve.
 General Metrics will help to create context, but reviewing them is a waste of time if they take the place of those that would guide concrete and beneficial action.

 - Tell the story of the Customer: While IT is the glue that sticks organisations together, its purpose is to facilitate users.
 Understanding the internal performance of the support team is valuable, but you must be able to extrapolate your findings back to the benefit gained by the customer or organisation.
 For each metric you choose try to write down the related customer/business impact you expect to be measuring.